-- 3) Entering freshmen students who received one or more Fs during their fourth quarter of their 8th grade year will be eligible through the first grade check of their freshman year. - 4) Every first day of the school week, coaches and advisors will be given weekly grade checks that cover their participants. - 5) Transfer students enrolling at SHS must meet the above eligibility requirements. - 6) If a student is assigned an 'Incomplete' for a grade check period, he/she has NOT received a passing grade and is, therefore, not eligible for any extra-curricular activities until a regular passing grade is given. - 7) Eligibility cannot be reestablished by taking summer school, on-line classes, etc. - 8) Eligibility for the Coast Trip, Close-Up, and Honor Band will be based upon the grade check report prior to the trip(s) occurring.
+- 3) Entering freshmen students who received one or more Fs during their fourth quarter of their 8th grade year will be eligible through the first grade check of their freshman year. - 4) Every first day of the school week, coaches and advisors will be given weekly grade checks that cover their participants. - 5) Transfer students enrolling at SHS must meet the above eligibility requirements. - 6) If a student is assigned an 'Incomplete' for a grade check period, he/she has NOT received a passing grade and is, therefore, not eligible for any extra-curricular activities until a regular passing grade is given.
+The student has one week to make up the work. - 7) Eligibility cannot be reestablished by taking summer school, on-line classes, etc. - 8) Eligibility for the Coast Trip and Honor Band will be based upon the grade check report prior to the trip(s) occurring.